cfengine/documentation/enterprise-cfengine-guide/federated-reporting.markdown

 The Federated Reporting process is logging information to the system log and so timestamps from the log messages can be used to determine how long each round of the pull-import process has taken.
-If it close to the configured refresh interval, the interval needs to be made longer or the hardware configuration of the Superhub needs to be enhanced.
+If it is close to the configured refresh interval, the interval needs to be made longer or the hardware configuration of the Superhub needs to be enhanced.